Afton Township, Cherokee County, Iowa

-Afton Township is one of sixteen townships in Cherokee County, Iowa, USA.
+Afton Township is one of the sixteen townships located in Cherokee County, Iowa, United States.
 At the 2000 census, its population was 287.

 Geography

 Afton Township covers an area of 36.08 sqmi and contains no incorporated settlements.
 According to the USGS, it contains two cemeteries: Afton and Immanuel Lutheran.

 Notable people

 Pierre Watkin, later a veteran character actor in Hollywood, was born here in 1887.